 Why not try Namie Yakisoba when sightseeing in Nihonmatsu?

-Namie Town was forced to evacuate due to the Great East Japan Earthquake and nuclear power plant accident in 2011.
-Meanwhile, he was running a restaurant in Namie Town before relocating.
-"Suginoya"We quickly resumed operations in Nihonmatsu City, where we evacuated.
+Namie Town was forced to evacuate due to the Great East Japan Earthquake and nuclear power plant accident in 2011. ``Suginoya'' had been running a restaurant in Namie Town before relocating, quickly resumed operations in Nihonmatsu City, the evacuation destination.

 Suginoya's yakisoba, served on Ohori Soma yaki, is characterized by its simple ingredients of pork and bean sprouts and extra-thick noodles.